-So, what can food and beverage companies do to innovate and stay relevant in an increasingly competitive market?
+What can food and beverage companies do to innovate and stay relevant in an increasingly competitive market?

 Simply put, consumers want to know what they’re eating – or drinking.
 And an increasing number of them want to be able to do that without feeling guilty.

-Eric points to RX Bar as another example of a CPG company doubling down on their list of ingredients as a value proposition by making it a prominent feature of their label.
+Eric points to RXBAR as another example of a CPG company doubling down on their list of ingredients as a value proposition by making it a prominent feature of their label.

 Another change companies should consider is how they communicate with their customers.
 Messages like Super Bowl ads are great – and expensive – but more consumers today rely on social media than traditional advertising when looking for new products.

-Eric stressed the importance of brands understanding consumers without boring them – and speaking to them without lecturing.
-Which dovetails into his next point.
+Eric stressed the importance of brands understanding consumers without boring them – and speaking to them without lecturing, which dovetails into his next point.

 Understand the consumer

-Eric explained how important it is for companies to really understand their customers.
+Eric explained how important it is for companies to understand their customers.
 And that means going beyond old school surveys and focus groups.
 Instead of getting people in a room, Eric suggested going to them.

 Then, Eric continued, take them shopping.
 Find out how they pick out a brand of peanut butter, for example.
-What drives them to pick one over another and drop it in their cart.
+What drives them to pick one over another and drop it in their cart?

-Eric also warned brands against using language such as “guilt free” when marketing snacks or other foods.
+Eric also warned brands against using language such as “guilt-free” when marketing snacks or other foods.

-“I think ‘trend’ is a bad word because when you jump on the latest trend, if you’re not getting to the higher-order problem the consumer really has, you’ll die when the trend dies,” Eric said.
+“I think ‘trend’ is a bad word because when you jump on the latest trend, if you’re not getting to the higher-order problem the consumer has, you’ll die when the trend dies,” Eric said.

-“There’s always been vegan or vegetarian-based burger patties, going back to Garden Burger or Boca Burger, but Impossible Foods is going after meat eaters,” Eric said.
-“They’re trying to get meat eaters to switch over to something at least part of the time that’s better for the planet.”
+“There’s always been vegan or vegetarian-based burger patties, going back to Garden Burger or Boca Burger, but Impossible Foods is going after meat-eaters,” Eric said.
+“They’re trying to get meat-eaters to switch over to something at least part of the time that’s better for the planet.

-“But maybe if you’re a vegan, you want a good-tasting mayo option without eggs,” Eric added.
-“Maybe if you’re a meat eater, you want something that’s really close to a beef burger.”
+“Consumers aren’t going to give up mayonnaise,” Eric pointed out.
+“But maybe if you’re a vegan, you want a good-tasting mayo option without eggs.
+Maybe if you’re a meat-eater, you want something close to a beef burger.”

-That stepping stone approach, of course, hinges on educating the consumer.
+That steppingstone approach, of course, hinges on educating the consumer.
 More than a third of consumers “rarely seek information about their food and where it is produced,” according to a 2018 Michigan State study.

-“There was a study I read about a bunch of people who were asked to identify the difference between non-GMO and organic,” Eric recalled, “and the majority of people thought they were the same thing.
+“I read a study that asked a bunch of people to identify the difference between non-GMO and organic,” Eric recalled, “and most people thought they were the same thing.”